 Other board members (committee chairs)

-Dr. Sandra Guidi (Chairperson Committee for Education and Training), University of Bologna, Italy
+Dr. Sandra Guidi (Chairperson Committee for Education & Training), University of Bologna, Italy

-Dr. Maria Carmona Iragui (Chairperson Committee for Science & Society), Hospital Sant Pau, Barcelona, Spain
+Dr. Maria Carmona Iragui (Chairperson Committee for Science & Society), Hospital de la Santa Creu i Sant Pau, Spain

 Dr. Alberto Costa (Chairperson Committee for Clinical Research), Case Western Reserve University, Cleveland, Ohio, USA

-Dr. Elizabeth Head (Chairperson Programme Committee), University of California, Irvine, California, USA
+Dr. Sahid Zaman (Chairperson Programme Committee), University of Cambridge, UK

 Executive Board members do not get paid for their activities for T21RS.
-They are entitled to reimbursement of costs incurred in the executing their duties and to non-excessive attendance fees.
+They are entitled to reimbursement of costs incurred in the execution of their duties and to non-excessive attendance fees.
 Board members commit themselves voluntarily and free of charge.
 T21RS does not currently employ any personnel.

 Annual report 2019 (01-01-2019 – 31-12-2019) Publication date: 15 June 2020.
 Unanimous approval by all 11 attending members with voting rights at the General Assembly held on 8th of July 2020, including digital votes in the week preceding the General Assembly.